nsacyber/HIRS/docs/webportal/portal-policy.md

 - TPM Quote and PCR list
 - Platform Certificate issued by the OEM, System Integrator or Value-Added Reseller
 - Endorsement Credential linked to Platform Certificate
+- Certificate chain of the organization that produced the Endorsement Certificate
 - Certificate chain of the organization that produced the Platform Certificate
 - Certificate chain of the organization that produced the RIM

 Firmware Validation is required to be enabled prior to enabling the following sub-category policy options:

-### **Ignore IMA PCR Entry**
+### **Ignore IMA PCR**
+The IMA policy option refers to the IMA (Integrity Measurement Architecture) subsystem which is a Linux feature that utilizes PCR10.
+The Linux IMA mechanism captures a hash of individual files right before the Linux kernel processes them via system calls like execve() or mmap(), recording the software payloads currently driving user-space and kernel runtime environments.

-If selected, the ACA will ignore the IMA PCR Entry prior to issuing an Attestation Certificate.
+If Ignore IMA PCR Entry is selected, this option will cause the ACA to ignore the IMA PCR Entry (skip evaluation of PCR10) prior to issuing an Attestation Certificate.

-### **Ignore TBOOT PCRs Entry**
+### **Ignore TBOOT PCRs**

+The TBOOT policy option refers to the TBOOT which is a Linux feature that utilizes PCR17+.
-If selected, the ACA will ignore the TBOOT PCRs Entry prior to issuing an Attestation Certificate.
+If Ignore TBOOT PCRs Entry is selected, this option will cause the ACA to ignore the TBOOT PCRs Entry (skip evaluation of PCR17+) prior to issuing an Attestation Certificate.

-### **Ignore GPT PCRs Entry**
+### **Ignore GPT PCRs**

-If selected, the ACA will ignore the GPT PCRs Entry prior to issuing an Attestation Certificate.
+If Ignore GPT PCRs Entry is selected, the ACA will ignore the GPT PCRs Entry (events of type EV_EFI_GPT_EVENT) prior to issuing an Attestation Certificate.

 ### **Ignore OS Events**

-If selected, the ACA will ignore PCRs > 7 as well as PCR4 events that occur after the PCR4 event separator.
+If Ignore OS Events is selected, the ACA will ignore PCRs > 7 as well as PCR4 events that occur after the PCR4 event separator.

-### **Ignore OS Events for PXE Boot Disabled**
+### **Ignore OS Events PXE Boot**

-If selected, the ACA will ignore events that are altered specifically during PXE Boot.
+If Ignore OS Events for PXE Boot is selected, the ACA will ignore events that are altered specifically during PXE Boot.

 ## **[Generate Attestation Certificate](../started/gs3-hirs-config.md/#configuration-with-attestation-certificate)**
 If selected, the ACA will conditionally generate an